 WHOLEGARMENT knitwear can perform changeovers in knit patterns, structures, textures and materials.
 Changeovers can also be performed for knitting-in special functional yarns in key positions for extra added-value.
 For example, moistureabsorbing, quick-dry material can be used under the arms, or soil-resistant yarns can be used at the collar and cuffs.

-With better control over flechage, MACH2XS is now capable of producing deeper necklines.
-New styles made possible with new capabilities in WHOLEGARMENT knitting help to raise the attraction of knitwear another notch.
+With better control over flechage, deeper necklines can be produced.
+New capabilities in WHOLEGARMENT knitting allow new styles that help increase the attraction of knitwear.